-All applications for admissions for pupils in Years 8 – 11 and for Year 7 received after 1 September should be made directly to the school.
+All applications for admissions for pupils in Years 8 – 11 received after 1 September and Year 7 received after 1 January should be made directly to the school.
 The Academy Trust will consider all such applications and if the year group applied for has a place available, admit the child unless one of the permitted reliefs apply.
 Should a student be considered to be hard to place under Medway’s Fair Access Protocols, the admission request will be referred to Medway to be considered by the Fair Access panel, rather than follow the normal admissions process.
-Please contact our Admissions Officer, Miss Higginson, if you would like to apply for a place.
+Please contact our Admissions Officer if you would like to apply for a place.
 If there are no places available in the year group then the application will go on our waiting list.

 Year 6 into Year 7